As patient had considerable sagging, she was advised to have a Breast Pexy followed by augmentation (implants) 6 months later.

 This procedure is performed under general anaesthesia and usually takes two to four hours, depending on the size and shape of the breasts, as well as the degree of sagging and amount of excess skin.
-Dr Jorge Lopez and Dr Van Nguyen, both highly experienced surgeons in this field employ a number of different techniques to achieve the breast lift with varying scars.
+Dr Jorge Lopez employs different techniques to achieve the breast lift.
 Various incision patterns are possible and the objective is to remove excess skin and then stitch the remaining tissue in place so that the breasts have a more youthful, pert appearance.
 The main incisions may be:

 - Circular, following the outline of the areola around the nipple.